Real Talk (Dave Hollister album)

 Real Talk is the fourth studio album by American singer Dave Hollister.
-It was released by DreamWorks Records on November 11, 2003 in the United States.
+It was released by DreamWorks Records on November 11, 2003, in the United States.

 Critical reception

 Allmusic editor Andy Kellman found that "this fourth album is only outshined by Ghetto Hymns as Hollister's best [...]
 It's a lean album with plenty of dimensions and little in the way of wasted moments.
-Hollister makes every second count, and while there might be a few lines that make you scratch your head – such as "I need you as bad as old folks need soft shoes" – Real Talk forges the singer's status as one of the most consistent, down-to-earth figures in contemporary R&B."
+Hollister makes every second count, and while there might be a few lines that make you scratch your head – such as "I need you as bad as old folks need soft shoes" – Real Talk forges the singer's status as one of the most consistent, down-to-earth figures in contemporary R&B." Jason King from Vibe felt that "Hollister may be blessed with a passionate, churchy singing voice, but his sensibility is much more hip hop than gospel or R&B" and while his "earnest spirit shines through, he doesn’t demonstrate the faith needed to take true musical risks."